Understanding the Longshore and Harbor Workers' Compensation Act (LHWCA)

 Everything You Need to Know About the Longshore and Harbor Workers Compensation Act

 The LHWCA is a federal law that provides compensation, medical care, and vocational rehabilitation to employees injured while working in navigable waters of the United States.
-Compensation is also available for those working in loading, unloading, repairing, or vessel building.
-For example, a docks accident would qualify for compensation.
+This includes those involved in loading, unloading, repairing, or building vessels.
+For instance, injuries sustained in a docks accident may qualify for compensation.

-If an employee claims being injured while employed at sea, Montiel Hodge can help.
-We are the best Louisiana longshore defense lawyers in the state and are here to support you.
+If you’ve been injured at sea, Montiel Hodge can help.
+We are recognized as the premier Louisiana longshore defense lawyers, dedicated to supporting you.

-Employees may be eligible to file longshore claims if they are covered employee under the LHWCA who has been injured on the job.
-Widows and widowers of those who have passed away due to work-related injuries may also be eligible, for extensions of the Act.
+Employees may be eligible to file longshore claims if they are covered under the LHWCA and have been injured on the job.
+Additionally, widows and widowers of those who have died due to work-related injuries may also qualify for benefits under the Act.

-As the best LHWCA defense attorney in Louisiana, you can count on Montiel Hodge for our expert advice.
-This Act can be challenging to navigate, which is why we’re here to assist you.
-Here is the rundown of benefits a covered employee may be entitled to under the LHWCA:
+As the top LHWCA defense attorney in Louisiana, Montiel Hodge offers expert advice.
+Navigating the LHWCA can be challenging, which is why we’re here to assist you.
+Here’s a summary of the benefits available to covered employees:

-Once treatment is finished, LHWCA may compensate either for injured body parts or two-thirds of your employee’s lost wage earning capacity.
-If a worker dies, there are survivors’ benefits that may be collected.
-Contact a Louisiana longshore death law firm today if a claim has been filed as a result of death due to a work-related injury under the LHWCA.
+Once treatment is complete, compensation may cover injured body parts or two-thirds of the employee’s lost wage-earning capacity.
+If a worker dies, survivors’ benefits may be available.
+Contact a Louisiana longshore death law firm if a claim arises from a work-related injury leading to a death under the LHWCA.

 LHWCA Extensions

-● Outer Continental Shelf Lands Act: The OCSLA covers employees working on the Outer Continental Shelf of the United States.
+• Outer Continental Shelf Lands Act (OCSLA): Applies to employees working on the Outer Continental Shelf of the U.S.

-● Nonappropriated Fund Instrumentalities Act: Civilian employees of non-appropriated fund instrumentalities of the Armed Forces are covered by the NAFIA.
+• Nonappropriated Fund Instrumentalities Act (NAFIA): Covers civilian employees of non-appropriated fund instrumentalities of the Armed Forces.

-If an employee has filed a claim after being injured while working in the United States navigable waters, don’t waste time.
-Instead, call Montiel Hodge, the longshore defense lawyer you can trust.
+If you’ve filed a claim due to an injury while working in U.S. navigable waters, don’t wait.
+Contact Montiel Hodge, the longshore defense lawyer you can trust.

 Previous